spring-projects/spring-data-neo4j/spring-data-neo4j-examples/cineasts/Readme.md

 It provides the configuration and code examples that are needed to understand what's happening.

 The complete tutorial is contained in this projects [github wiki](https://github.com/jexp/cineasts/wiki).

+This example contains the different variants of configuration via maven and spring profiles.

+* for neo4j-embedded with   simple mapping   run `mvn install jetty:run`
+* for neo4j-embedded with advanced mapping   run `mvn -Paspects install jetty:run`
+* for neo4j-server   with   simple mapping   run `mvn -Prest install jetty:run`